kwaldenphd/python-conditional-statements-functions/README.md

   print('Second print statement goes here')
 ```

-How does this affect the output of your program when you enter various values?
+28. How does entering different values affect the program output?

-Now, let's change the indentation for the second`print` statement.
+29. Now, let's change the indentation for the second`print` statement.

-This time, instead of matching the `print("That number is positive.")` indentation, the second print statement will be aligned with the `if` statement.
+30. This time, instead of matching the `print("That number is positive.")` indentation, the second print statement will be aligned with the `if` statement.

 ```Python
 number = int(input("Enter a number: "))